Get insider access

 We bought and tested the 65-inch Sony BRAVIA 7, but it's also available in 55-inch, 75-inch, and 85-inch sizes in other regions, and most of these results are also valid for those sizes.
 The number of local dimming zones varies between sizes, so the contrast and dark room performance, in general, are slightly different depending on which size you get.
 Sony doesn't provide zone counts for different sizes, so we don't know how different they are.
 Costco has a 65-inch and a 75-inch variant of the TV with different model codes.
 These variants perform the same, but they come with an extended warranty, an extended trial for the Sony Pictures Core streaming service, and a backlit remote.

-Our unit was manufactured in April 2024; you can see the label here.
+Our unit was manufactured in April 2024.

 Compared To Other TVs